Linaria dalmatica: Roots

 L. dalmatica has an extensive root system.
 The roots of L. dalmatica make it a strong competitor as they can produce long and deep taproots that are able to obtain take control of resources required for growth such as moisture and nutrients.
 In addition, lateral roots also arise from the buds present on the roots that contribute to the plants ability to obtain resources.
-These lateral roots can grow up to 10 feet away from the parent plant.
+These lateral roots can grow up to 3 m away from the parent plant.
 The roots are a great storage place for energy and they possess the greatest amount of energy storage in the fall, storing sugars (i.e. fructose and glucose).
 Contrastingly, the least amount of energy stored in the roots occur in June just as the flowers are set to bloom.

-L. dalmatica also produce creeping roots which appear white in colour.
+L. dalmatica also produces creeping roots which appear white in colour.
 These roots allow for a rapid rate of reproduction of these plants.